jaustarz/CS2640-RPS/README.md

 - [ ] 2 Player Mode
 - [ ] Assist the others
 - [ ] ask user if they want to play endless mode after getting the three points it takes to win the game
+- [ ] print "You chose USERS_CHOICE and the computer chose COMPUTERS_CHOICE so...", after playing the game I feel it is best that we spell it out for the player
+- [ ] make the dialog more intense

 **Ryan**
 - [x] Take in the users input